 Scientific symposium Frontiers in Heritage Science / 4 days

-The Institut de France will host the World Meeting on Heritage, Sciences and Technologies from 13 to 16 February 2019.
-Organized by the Académie des sciences, the CNRS and its IPANEMA laboratory, under the aegis of the Interacademic Group for Development, the World Meeting will be held in the prestigious venue of 3 Mazarine, the new auditorium of the Institut de France (Paris, France).
-It will include two main events, a scientific symposium and a day of round tables open to all audiences, accompanied by several satellite workshops in Île-de-France.
-More than 2000 people are expected to attend the entire Meeting.
+The Institut de France hosted the World Meeting on Heritage, Sciences and Technologies from 13 to 16 February 2019.
+Organized by the Académie des sciences, the CNRS and its IPANEMA laboratory, under the aegis of the Interacademic Group for Development, the World Meeting held in the prestigious venue of 3 Mazarine, the new auditorium of the Institut de France (Paris, France).
+It included two main events, a scientific symposium and a day of round tables open to all audiences, accompanied by several satellite workshops in Île-de-France.

 Several satellite events were organized: